This ultimate guide to collaboration in the workplace will help leaders:

-Instead, she says, collaboration in the workplace is a practice that requires building trust and really committing to systems put in place.
+Instead, she says, effective collaboration in the workplace is a practice that requires building trust and really committing to systems put in place.
 “It’s not always easy-breezy,” she adds.
 “But I know I’m more productive and way happier in an environment where communication is wide open and my teammates are as supportive of each others’ work as they are their own.”

 Make meetings more efficient

 Yes, on one hand, a schedule full of meetings can grind a team’s productivity to a halt.
-On the other, they’re all but unavoidable when it comes to collaboration in the workplace.
+On the other, they’re all but unavoidable when it comes to promoting collaboration in the workplace.
 And whether your meetings succeed depends on the way you plan and execute them.

 1. It all begins with preparation

 “Focused, thoughtfully written agendas are super-important,” says Elizabeth Brochhausen, the senior manager of experiential strategy and live production at Pandora.
 For her team, time is of the essence: Organizing and hosting up to 100 events a year means they have to collaborate with multiple departments, across Pandora’s six offices across the country, and often on the fly.

 It’s not uncommon for Brochhausen to be traveling 150 or more days a year, conducting remote meetings as she goes.
 She suggests—especially if your team is particularly chatty—starting with five or 10 minutes of venting and gossiping, “so you can just get it out of the way at the top before you dive into the meat and potatoes of the meeting.”